php/policies/third-party-code.rst

 The following libraries have been explicitly approved by RFC vote.

 -  Composer
--  PHPUnit
 -  Xdebug
+-  phpunit/phpunit
+-  phpstan/phpstan
+-  vimeo/psalm
--  PHPStan
+-  squizlabs/php_codesniffer
--  Psalm
+-  friendsofphp/php-cs-fixer
 -  Any library or PSR published by the PHP-FIG

 Explicitly rejected libraries